-The proposed remediation site is located in Kendall Bay, which is off the Parramatta River, adjacent to the Breakfast Point development site.
-The contamination of the sediments in Kendall Bay was the result of historic industrial discharges from the adjacent former AGL Mortlake Gasworks site (currently the Breakfast Point development).
+The proposed remediation site is located in Kendall Bay, which is off the Parramatta River, adjacent to the Breakfast Point Residential development.
+The contamination of the sediments in Kendall Bay was the result of historical industrial discharges from the adjacent former AGL Mortlake Gasworks site (currently the Breakfast Point development).

 With the completion of remediation at Breakfast Point, the NSW Environment Protection Authority (EPA) focused on remediating contaminated sediments within areas of Kendall Bay.
 AGL signed a Voluntary Remediation Agreement (VRA) with the NSW EPA in 2005.
 The VRA committed AGL to further investigations with the view to remediate the sediments within the bay, where necessary.
 Jemena inherited AGL’s VRA obligations in late 2006 when the AGL Group was split up.
-Following these investigations, it has been confirmed by the EPA that the remediation of parts of Kendall Bay is required to address health and environmental risks posed by contamination.
+Following these investigations, it was confirmed by the EPA that the remediation of parts of Kendall Bay is required to address health and environmental risks posed by contamination.
 Jemena’s Voluntary Management Proposal (VMP) for the remediation phase of the project was accepted by the EPA in 2017.
 The remediation process is regulated by the NSW EPA.

-Due to the complexities of the project and to ensure minimal disruption to the community, Jemena continues to engage extensively with specialist consultants, remediation contractors and government departments.
+Due to the complexities of the project and to ensure minimal disruption to the community, Jemena has engaged extensively with specialist consultants, remediation contractors, government and community stakeholders. .
 This will ensure the remediation project is appropriately scoped, planned and implemented.

-An important component of the project planning is consulting with the community.
-Jemena is committed to engaging with the local community as we proceed towards remediation, Jemena is also working towards obtaining the necessary statutory approval has been received from the Department of Planning, Industry & Environment (DPI&E).
+An important component of the project planning has been consultation with the community.
+Jemena continues to engage with the local community as we proceed towards the start of the remediation works, now that the necessary statutory approval has been received from the Department of Planning, Industry & Environment (DPI&E).

 To see site notices and records in relation to Kendall Bay visit the NSW EPA Website.